earn12345678/votingApp/README.md

 •	Step 1: Clone and Deploy the App Locally Using Docker-Compose

-•	Step 2: Create an Azure DevOps Project and Import the Repo
+•	Step 2: Create an Azure DevOps Project and Import the Repository

 •	Step 3: Create an Azure Container Registry